10 best accountability apps for remote teams | 2026 In-depth guide

 Trust and ownership can suffer without daily in-person check-ins.
 This often results in missed deadlines, duplicated efforts, and unclear responsibilities.
 For example, one team member might assume another is handling a critical task, only to find out too late that no one did.

-According to Forbes (2024), 67% of remote teams say accountability is their biggest challenge.
+As said earlier, 67% of remote teams say accountability is their biggest challenge.

 It is clear that standard tools are not enough to close these gaps, and teams need dedicated apps for accountability to keep everyone aligned.